byuflowlab/FLOWFoil.jl/docs/src/FLOWFoil/additional_tutorials.md

 ## Lewis' Method for Axisymmetric Bodies

-An axisymmetric method based on that described by [Lewis](https://doi.org/10.1017/CBO9780511529542) can be accessed using the `Lewis` method type:
+An axisymmetric method based on the one described by [Lewis](https://doi.org/10.1017/CBO9780511529542) can be accessed using the `Lewis` method type:

 ```@example lewis
 using FLOWFoil